kingzamzon/docs/docs/integrations/aa/candide.md

 ```

 ### Finalize the Recovery
-After the grace period is over, you can finilize the recovery
+After the grace period is over, you can finalize the recovery

-#### Prepare the Finilization UserOp
+#### Prepare the Finalization UserOp
 ```jsx
 const finalizeRecoveryMetaTx = srm.createFinalizeRecoveryMetaTransaction(
     smartAccount.accountAddress